zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 Data for the optimization were synthesized in the optimization_data.R script.
 It's purpose is to take the VAST model density predictions and create an input dataset in the form that is used in the SamplingStrata package.
-The output of the script is saved as optimization_data.RData.
+The VAST output is accessed in ... as fit.RData.
+Many iterations of the VAST model were run using different combinations of species and spatial settings and are identified using an alphanumeric code.
+Details of the spatial settings used here are found in Supplemental S1. spp_df.csv contained in the data/ directory contains the names of the species used for each model.
+For this paper, we used model 6g.
+Extrapolation_depths.RData contains a variable called Extrapolation_depths
+which is a dataframe that contains the locations, Gulf of Alaska stratum ID, area, and depths of each grid in the spatial domain.
+The depth and E_km fields are used as strata variables.
+The output of the script is saved as optimization_data.RData and contains the following variables.

 frame: dataframe of annual mean densities for each species, longitude, and depth across grid cells.
 The dimension is 23339 rows and X columns